sudoblockio/tackle/README.md

 ![Cookiecutter](https://raw.githubusercontent.com/cookiecutter/cookiecutter/3ac078356adf5a1a72042dfe72ebfa4a9cd5ef38/logo/cookiecutter_medium.png)

-[github.com/cookiecutter/cookiecutter](https://github.com/cookiecutter/cookiecutter) with additional features including:
+[Cookiecutter](https://github.com/cookiecutter/cookiecutter) is the worlds most popular code scaffolding tool with over [4 thousand open source cookiecutters](https://github.com/search?q=cookiecutter) available today.
+This fork includes many additional features including:
 - Loops
 - Conditionals
 - Plugins

-Inspired by [Ansible's](https://github.com/ansible/ansible) syntax, this project aims to be a config driven CLI with a plugins based rendering and hooking capabilities.
+Inspired by [Ansible's](https://github.com/ansible/ansible) syntax, this project aims to be a flexible declarative CLI that is easy to write operators for to extend functionality.
+It was originally built to extend cookiecutter to include conditionals and loops in the configuration file format.
+We are now looking at it as an upstream declarative CLI sandbox to prove out patterns that can either be integrated back into cookiecutter or fit a variety of other use cases.

 ## Quick Demo